HTBalazs/nauticle/README.md

 The Installation script can be downloaded here.

 # User's Guide and Documentation #
-The detailed [source code documentation](https://bitbucket.org/nauticleproject/documentation/overview) is provided for users as well as developers.
-The User's guide is going to be available soon.
+The detailed [source code documentation](https://bitbucket.org/nauticleproject/documentation/downloads) is provided for users as well as developers.
+The User's guide is available [here](https://bitbucket.org/nauticleproject/guide/downloads/).

 # Examples #
 The few examples discussed in the User's guide cover the following simulations: